-Site #B, Parcel ID 41\2, +/-190 acres: This large parcel is owned by the Martha's Vineyard Land Bank and is located at 448 Barnes Road.
-The Affordable Housing Committee is discussing a potential land swap with the

-Land Bank for a portion of this parcel that abuts Site #4, above.
+Site #B, Parcel ID 41_2, +/-190 acres: This large parcel is owned by the Martha's Vineyard Land Bank and is located at 448 Barnes Road.
+The Affordable Housing Committee is discussing a potential land swap with the Land Bank for a portion of this parcel that abuts Site #4, above.
 The land swap would be with a +/- 24-acre land-locked town-owned parcel (Parcel ID 42-2; Site #6 on community workshop map).

-- Town to explore potential for land swaps to gain access for sites #3 and # 21.
+- Town to explore potential for land swaps to gain access for sites as indicated above.
 Enter into discussions with abutters to assess viability of land swap potential. - Fund preliminary feasibility studies on selected properties to evaluate development opportunities and prioritize sites to consider for public disposition for affordable housing development.
 CPA funds are often used for such purposes.
 Study could include community engagement component to share results and solicit further community feedback to identify short list of priority properties. - With short list of priority properties (possibly narrowed to one or two sites), as identified through the preliminary feasibility studies, fund more thorough feasibility study to analyze physical and regulatory/legal characteristics of the sites to determine potential yield/density of development, best area of the site(s) to locate buildings, course of action to protect natural resources and mitigate any environmental impacts, remedy any site contamination, and any legal limitations (such as deed restrictions).
-This type of feasibility study can help to assist bidders in preparing accurate development budgets. - When one or more priority sites have been determined and development feasibility confirmed, the town, working through the Affordable Housing Committee with community feedback, would set project goals and establish guidelines for development that both reflects community character and addresses housing needs.
-Some considerations in setting project goals include target population, design guidelines (density, housing type, architectural style), price guidelines, and type of disposition (sale/ground lease). - Seek Town Meeting approval for municipal property disposition and authorize Board of Selectmen to issue a Request for Proposals. - Prepare and issue a Request for Proposals for disposition of municipal property.
-Follow property disposition requirements per MGL c.30B.
-RFP should anticipate that development would require a Comprehensive Permit per MGL c.40B.
-Select most responsive development proposal.
+This type of feasibility study can help to assist bidders in preparing accurate development budgets.9 - When one or more priority sites have been determined and development feasibility confirmed, the town, working through the Affordable Housing Committee with community feedback, would set project goals and establish guidelines for development that both reflects community character and addresses housing needs.
+Some considerations in setting project goals include target population, design guidelines (density, housing type, architectural style), price guidelines, and type of disposition (sale/ground lease).